 Through continuous performance analysis and Voice of the Customer insights, tweak the feature or make further updates if necessary.
 Customer needs may change over time, or the response to a new feature is 'it's just not working' - requiring a rollback and/or pivot.
-The important thing is you build on those new learning from Voice of the customer and usage data.
+The important thing is you build on those new learnings from Voice of the Customer and usage data.

-Building a VoC program:

-how it's been done
+Building a Voice of the Customer program: how it's been done